abhabongse/talks-pycon-th-2018/README.md

 # Talks in PyCon Thailand 2018

-A collection of talks given at PyCon Thailand 2018.
+A collection of some presentations given at PyCon Thailand 2018.

+## Issues Welcome

+Anyone is welcome to submit issues regarding any errors contained in these presentations.

 ## Environment Setup